Back to: Australia's welfare snapshots

 non-dependent child: Natural, adopted, step or foster child of a couple or lone parent usually resident in the household, who is aged 15 or over and is not a full-time student aged 15–24, and who has no identified partner or child of their own usually resident in the household.
 This definition applies to the Australian Bureau of Statistics Census of Population and Housing and may differ somewhat from definitions in other collections.
 See also dependent child.

-non-Indigenous: People who have indicated they are not of Aboriginal or Torres Strait Islander origin.
+non-Indigenous: People who indicated they are not of Aboriginal and/or Torres Strait Islander origin.

 non-Indigenous household: Household in which people have indicated they are not of Aboriginal or Torres Strait Islander origin.

 non-problem gambling: Non-problem gambling is characterised by the experience of no negative consequences from gambling.
-Non-problem gamblers have a score of zero on the Problem Gambling Severity Index.
+Non-problem gamblers have a score of zero on the PGSI.
+In this snapshot non-problem gambling has been labelled as ‘non-risk gambling’.

 non-school education: Refers to higher education or vocational education and training.
 Non-school education generally leads to qualifications at Certificate I–IV, Diploma, Bachelor, Master and Doctoral level.